 For a one-time fee of around $2, MyFLO helps you track and identify those random symptoms and analyzes the health implications.
 Instead of going down the WebMD rabbit hole, MyFlo will explain what those weird cravings mean and why you might be experiencing them, plus possible lifestyle and health changes you can make to manage them.
 It also gives you a thorough look into what is happening to your body at each stage of your cycle.

-If you have PCOS, fibroids, or endometriosis or are going through perimenopause, MyFLO is one of the only apps that address these conditions and provides comprehensive information to help you better manage your symptoms.
+If you have PCOS, fibroids, or endometriosis, or if you are going through perimenopause, MyFLO is one of the only apps that addresses these conditions and provides comprehensive information to help you better manage your symptoms.
 It also offers “functional medicine programs” with diet, exercise, and supplement suggestions to aid you in managing and decreasing the symptoms you are suffering from in each phase of your cycle.